loeeeee/TransformerTimeSeriesForecastForWaterTreatmentPlant/README.md

 # Transformer for time series data forecasting

-No data included in the repo
+**No data included in the repo**.
+However, it should work fine with most csv data input.

-Should work fine with most csv data input.
+I am considering the data later when the repo is ready

 ## Usage